 The charming village of Saint-Chinian lies in a well-known wine region within Languedoc.
 But there is so much more than wine to this lovely village!
 When I visited the very informative tourism office, I found out about many, many interesting walks.
 As I was with our three kids, I decided we would go on a little adventure.
 We chose the 1-hour hike “Parfums de Garrigue”, so that we could discover 8 capitelles in a fun way.

-It was one of those gorgeous autumn days with deep blue skies and very clear views.
+It was one of those gorgeous spring days with deep blue skies and very clear views.
 The tourism office gave me an informative leaflet with the walk.
 The starting point for the walk we chose is the “Moulin du Rocher” on the D20, only a few minutes drive from Saint-Chinian.
 The kids and I followed the yellows signs, beginning with the path that lies beneath the mill.
 As the mill is on a hill, we immediately got a picture-postcard panorama of Saint-Chinian and its surroundings.
 We could even see Mont Caroux, or the “Reclining Woman” as it is called locally.

 Each of the kids took turns holding the leaflet to show us the way, and, soon enough, we encountered our first capitelle.
 A capitelle is a small, igloo-shaped hut, made out of dry stones without using mortar.
 Farmers and wine growers used them to seek shelter from the rain or sun or to store their tools.
 Today the capitelles are a distinctive landmark in the Languedoc landscape.
 Continuing on our way, we reached the village of restored capitelles, including a lookout with a breathtaking view.